 Thinking about starting a new business and need a business plan for yourself, the bank, or to show potential investors?
 You’ve come to the right place.
 Below are 25 business plan tips from the pros.
-Interested in business plan software to help walk you through the process?
-We recommend LivePlan.

 Sam Baitz, CEO, Shield Funding

 My best tip for writing a business plan is to take a step back while you are brainstorming, and come up with strategies that will help you avoid falling into those traps that make so many other businesses fail.
 You should ensure that your business plan accomplishes these 3 goals: 1) Appeals to your target customer audience, 2) Differentiates your business as unique, 3) Communicates your value propositions in an articulate manner.
 When marketing yourself properly becomes the foundation of your business plan, you will expand your reach and ultimately make your business profitable.

 2. Sometimes the best schooling in developing your business plan can be purchased at the book store.

 Both undergrad and graduate I’ve taken courses on how to prepare businessplans, and have prepared a significant number.
 Perhaps ironically, I found all the material in the courses I took covered at least as well, and more entertainingly, in /Business Plans for Dummies/.
 Go figure.
 You don’t even have to pay retail if you go to abebooks.com.

 When a new or young company presents financial projections, lenders and investors will want to have data which supports the company’s financial assumptions.
 Where did the company get its numbers for gross profit and amount of inventory it will need to purchase?
 If the company is using industry benchmarks, it will gain more credibility in the eyes of investors than saying the company made reasonable estimates.
 How can you get this data in your business plan?
 LivePlan offers this functionality as part of its online business plan software or you can comb through U.S. Census Bureau data for free.